sara-service/webapp/INSTALL.md

 - *restart tomcat (`sudo service tomcat8 restart`) and check `/var/log/tomcat8/catalina.out` for error messages
 - *it should now be running (and working) at `https://saradomain/`

+to redeploy, repeat only the steps marked *

 ## Add a few IRs

 this is trivial